 But, after this short intro, instead of meeting the contestants and getting on with the game, production is halted.
 Makeup artists storm the stage, powdering Baldwin, fixing the panelists hair.
 Mind you, they’ve only been under the lights for 2-3 minutes.
 Finally, taping resumes, and the contestants are rotated into place.

-The women contestant has a common first name, but an awkward first interaction with Baldwin.
+The woman contestant has a common first name, but an awkward first interaction with Baldwin.
 He looked at a monitor, which had an odd emphasis on the second syllable of her name.
 He vocally questioned why someone had written it in that way, ultimately apologizing with a “Grandpa made a mistake” remark.

 She went first in the game.
 The celebs took a surprisingly long time locking-in their responses.
 During this period, they consistently jabbed Baldwin for having so many kids (it felt like a warm-up to Baldwin’s Comedy Central roast, coming later this summer).